 If you installed Network Edition, you can Activate your Zimbra license from the Admin Console after the installation completes.

 Post-installation, there are pages of tweaks we make to Zimbra to more fully conform Zimbra to Zimbra’s and our Best Practices.
-Here are some links to our anti-spam best practices, performance tuning guidelines, and using DoSFilter and a failed lockout policy in unison.
+Here are some links to our anti-spam best practices and using DoSFilter and a failed lockout policy in unison.

 Hope that helps,